Fleury-Mérogis Prison: History

 The main prison is formed by a polygonal central building from which radiate five blocks, each one consisting of three wings with four levels of cells.
 Each block has a capacity of 900 prisoners.

 Fleury-Mérogis is one of the three main prisons of the Paris area, the Fresnes Prison (the second largest in France) and the La Santé Prison (located in the centre of Paris) being the other two.

+In June 1981, a prison revolt occurred within the Corsican population of Fleury-Mérogis, who had been staying there due to their connections with the ongoing guerrilla conflict in Corsica.
+They demanded the release of Alain Orsoni, a leader of the National Liberation Front of Corsica in Paris, and Serge Cacciari, a key participant in the Aleria standoff accused of the shooting of a gendarme.

 Characteristics

 There is wire surrounding the top of the building, preventing helicopter and other possible escapes.
 The bottom of the building is enclosed with trash that the prisoners have thrown.

 While overcrowded (at 143% capacity as of 2018, with over 4,300 inmates), Fleury-Mérogis is still under less population stress than other locations such as Fresnes Prison and Villepinte Prison.

 Notable inmates

 Infamous and notable past and present prisoners include: